-

 How many points will I get if convicted?

-You’ll receive anywhere from two to eight points, depending on your violation.
-For example, speeding can get you three points while DUI can get you eight.
-Anything that falls under “all other violations” can earn you two points.
+You'll receive anywhere from 2 points to 8 points, depending on your violation.
+For example, speeding can get you 3 points while DUI can get you 8 points.
+Anything that falls under "all other violations" can earn you 2 points.

 Look at the Arizona Point System for more details.